-The above diagram does not include the effect of diversification benefits.
+The above diagram does not include the effect of diversification benefits or dependencies between components.
 Each of the key risk categories and keys risks relevant to TRZ are described in further detail below.

 D.1 Insurance risk

 TRZ underwrites a diversified portfolio of property and casualty as well as life reinsurance across multiple regions and classes.